-Cantonese food is deservedly famous throughout the world, but if you ask most people what food they most associate with Hong Kong, they will tell you Dim Sum.
-But in a city full of Chinese restaurants, how do you know where to get the best dim sum in Hong Kong?
+Cantonese food is deservedly famous throughout the world, but if you ask most people what food they most associate with Hong Kong, they will tell you Hong Kong Dim Sum.
+But in a city full of Chinese restaurants, how do you know where to go to try the best dim sum in Hong Kong?

 Maxim’s Palace City Hall

 It is one of only a few restaurants left in Hong Kong where dim sum is still served the traditional way – from steaming carts, piled high with bamboo baskets, pushed around by surly uniformed waitresses.
-If you don’t know the names of the dim sum dishes in Chinese, just point and smile and hope for the best.
+If you don’t know the names of the City Hall dim sum dishes in Chinese, just point and smile and hope for the best.
 If you can, avoid the weekends – or be prepared to queue for a long time.

 Tim Ho Wan

 Tim Ho Wan made world headlines in 2010 when it became the cheapest restaurant in the world to earn a Michelin star, although not so surprising when you learn that the chef came from 3-Michelin starred Lung King Heen at the Four Seasons.
-The prices at this dim sum restaurant in Hong Kong belie the quality of its food, and the baked Char Siu Bao with a crisp sugary coating are arguably the best in town.
-Unfortunately the original hole-in-the-wall joint in Mongkok (where I once queued for 2 ½ hours for dim sum!) is now closed, but there are four other locations around Hong Kong, including a handy outlet at IFC Mall.
-Tim Ho Wan has recently opened several branches in Singapore, and has also expanded into Australia this year, so they must be doing something right!
+The prices at Tim Ho Wan belie the quality of its dim sum, and the baked Char Siu Bao with a crisp sugary coating is arguably the best in town.
+Definitely one of the best places to eat in Hong Kong on a budget.

 Luk Yu Teahouse

-Luk Yu Teahouse is the most famous traditional teahouse in Hong Kong and is a great place to stop-off for a fill of Hong Kong dim sum if you are shopping or sightseeing around Central.
+Luk Yu Teahouse is the most famous teahouse in Hong Kong and is a great place to stop-off for a fill of dim sum if you are shopping or sightseeing around Central.
 Luk Yu Teahouse has been operating since 1933, and stepping through the doors here is like walking back in time to this era, as you are greeted by wooden panelling, marble countertops, stained glass windows and cosy wooden booths.

 Lung King Heen

 The seasonal dim sum at Lung King Heen goes beyond the traditional to give you such delights as Steamed Lobster and Scallop Dumplings, and Crispy Shrimp Spring Rolls with Crab Meat and Shrimp Roe.
 There is also a separate children’s menu, although with dishes such as Braised Bird’s Nest Soup with Minced Chicken and Steamed Egg Custard with Conpoy and Minced Pork, your kids will need a pretty adventurous palate.
 Note also they only allow children aged 3 and above.

 Fook Lam Moon

 Fook Lam Moon in Wan Chai is nicknamed “the tycoon’s canteen” as it is the Chinese restaurant of choice for many of Hong Kong’s high profile businessmen.
 This culinary landmark has been dishing up high quality Cantonese dishes to the rich and famous since 1972, and you will often find paparazzi lurking outside its front doors.
-Inside you will find four stories of sleek modern décor filled with jam-packed tables of hungry diners.
+Inside you will find four storeys of sleek modern décor filled with jam-packed tables of hungry diners.

-Dim sum here remains traditional in style, but with a Michelin star to its name you are pretty much guaranteed some of Hong Kong’s best dim sum at Fook Lam Moon.
-Dim sum is served every day of the week, although the weekends are the most fun when it is abuzz with large family outings, and the dim sum menu is extended.
+Dim sum here remains traditional in style, but with a Michelin star to its name you are pretty much guaranteed high quality cuisine at Fook Lam Moon.
+Dim sum is served every day of the week, although the weekends are the most fun when it is abuzz with large family outings who come here for some of the best yum cha in Hong Kong, and the dim sum menu is extended.

 Tin Lung Heen

 Tin Lung Heen boasts one of the most stunning locations of any Chinese restaurant in Hong Kong, located on the 102nd floor of the Ritz Carlton hotel in Kowloon.
-This elegant Hong Kong restaurant has been awarded two Michelin stars for the last three years, and its dim sum menu reflects its dedication to high quality innovative cuisine.
+This elegant restaurant has been awarded two Michelin stars and its dim sum menu reflects its dedication to high quality innovative cuisine.

 Don’t know your Char Siu Bao from your Har Gao?
 Check out our Beginner’s Guide to Dim Sum here.